List of members of the 7th Northern Cape Provincial Legislature

 This is a list of members of the 7th Northern Cape Provincial Legislature, elected in the 2024 provincial election, and taking membership changes into account.

 The newly elected members met for the first time on 14 June 2024, after the 2024 provincial election, to elect new office-bearers which saw Newrene Klaaste, Mangaliso Matika and Zamani Saul re-elected as speaker, deputy speaker and premier, respectively.
+Sharifa Ferris of the Patriotic Alliance was later elected deputy speaker following Matika's appointment to the Executive Council.

 Members

 This is a list of members of the provincial legislature, as of 14 June 2024: